 - A current resume reflecting a minimum of one-year work experience as a registered nurse.
 Nursing experience must be within the past two years.

 Applicants are urged to initiate formal application as far as possible in advance of the semester or term in which they plan to enroll.
 Graduate nursing courses begin in the fall and spring semesters.
+MSN applicants are encouraged to apply for fall semester by July 1 and for spring semester by December 1.
 Post master’s classes start every semester.